randheer094/react-native-biometric-auth/README.md

 Prompts the user for their fingerprint or face id.
 Returns a `Promise` that resolves if the user provides a valid biometrics or cancel the prompt, otherwise the promise rejects.

-**NOTE: This only validates a user's biometrics.
-This should not be used to log a user in or authenticate with a server, instead use `createSignature`.
-It should only be used to gate certain user actions within an app.

 __Options Object__

 | Parameter | Type | Description | iOS | Android |